Have you been a fan of The Great British Bake Off (or as it is known in North America - The Great British Baking Show)?

 It's dawning on me that I like puff pastry in both sweet and savoury manifestations.
 Maybe it's the delicate crunch (and I have written before about how I like "crunch").
 The sugary crunch delivered in Palmiers makes me happy.
 They are considered to be a French pastry, but apparently are also popular in Puerto Rico where they are called "ears".
 [Source]

-This recipe is from America's Test Kitchen's 2012 Christmas Cookie edition.
-Their method yields 24 very large cookies, but I have modified it to yield 40 smaller cookies.
+This recipe is based on one from America's Test Kitchen's 2012 Christmas Cookie edition.
+Their method yields 24 very large cookies, but I have modified it to yield 20-40 smaller cookies.
 They are super easy to make, but require a 45 minute freezer stage so keep that in mind.

 - take the puff pastry out of the freezer - most brands suggest thawing it in the fridge overnight